chun-baoluo/Atari2600.wasm/README.md

 # NES.wasm

-NES/Famicom emulation experiment written in C++.
+Atari 2600 emulation experiment written in C++.
 No emulation yet.
 At all.

 ## Installation